168th Infantry Regiment (United States): World War II

 On 8 January 1942, the 168th Infantry staged at Fort Dix, New Jersey, with the rest of the 34th Infantry Division, and departed the New York Port of Embarkation on 30 April 1942, arriving in Northern Ireland on 13 May 1942.
 The regiment further moved to Scotland on 23 August 1942.
-The 168th Infantry landed at Algiers, French Algeria, during Operation Torch, the Allied invasion of North Africa, on 8 November 1942, and landed on mainland Italy on 21 September 1943, where it spent the rest of the war fighting the Axis.
+The 168th Infantry landed at Algiers, French Algeria, during Operation Torch, the Allied invasion of North Africa, on 8 November 1942.
+Led by Colonel Thomas Drake, it took Sened Station on 1 February 1943, but suffered heavy losses in the subsequent Battle of the Kasserine Pass.
+The unit landed on mainland Italy on 21 September 1943, where it spent the rest of the war fighting the Axis.
 The 168th Infantry returned to the United States via the Hampton Roads Port of Embarkation, Virginia on 3 November 1945 and was inactivated on the same date at Camp Patrick Henry.

 Cold War

 Reorganized and federally recognized on 23 January 1947 with headquarters at Council Bluffs, it was reorganized on 1 May 1959 as a parent regiment under the Combat Arms Regimental System to consist of the 1st Battle Group, an element of the 34th Infantry Division.
 Reorganized on 1 March 1963 to consist of the 1st Battle Group, and relieved from assignment to the 34th Infantry Division.
 Reorganized on 1 March 1964 to consist of the 1st and 2nd Battalions.
 Reorganized on 1 January 1968 to consist of the 1st Battalion, an element of the 47th Infantry Division.
 It was withdrawn on 1 May 1989 from the Combat Arms Regimental System and reorganized under the U.S. Army Regimental System.